byllc/AngularGridGames/README.md

 The look and feel differences are completely handled via css

+##Tests
+Test have been provided in Jasmine.
+You can view them by loading spec_runner.html in a browser

 ##TODO
  * Add Tests
  * Other Games (Chess, Go, Pente, Peg Solitaire)